Elempereur/WCRG/README.md

 As well, it implements the wavelet conditional renormalisation group with score matching.

 # Install
-For fast wavelet transform and wavelet packets transform in pytorch download the folder *Wavelet_packets* :
+For fast wavelet transform and wavelet packets transform in pytorch download the folder *Wavelet_Packets* :

 ```python
 import sys